-The companies are Shun Yin Investment Ltd.; MegaChips Technology America Corporation; MegaChips Taiwan Corporation; MegaChips
+• Names of major consolidated The companies are Shun Yin Investment Ltd.; MegaChips Taiwan Corporation;

-Corporation, China (Shenzhen); and SiTime
+MegaChips Corporation, China (Shenzhen); MegaChips LSI USA Corporation;

-Corporation.
+and SiTime Corporation.

-· Change in scope of consolidation: Since MegaChips LSI USA Corporation has been newly established, it is included in the scope of consolidated financial statements from the fiscal consolidated year under review.
+· Change in scope of consolidation: MegaChips Technology America Corporation was excluded from the scope of consolidation as of the end of the current consolidated fiscal year under review due to its liquidation.